How to Help Your Daughter With Drug Addiction

 Before we delve into overcoming these feelings, it’s essential to understand what they are:

-• Shame is a painful feeling of humiliation or distress, often arising from the consciousness of something we’ve done wrong or a perceived inadequacy.
+• Shame: a painful feeling of humiliation or distress, often arising from the consciousness of something you’ve done wrong or a perceived inadequacy.
+Negative thoughts begin to occupy your mental space and decrease your self worth.

 When navigating the path of recovery, especially from addiction, these feelings can become magnified.
 Yet, understanding is the first step to healing.